MinecraftForge/MinecraftForge/forge/install/README.txt

 You should use freshly downloaded jars, solely including ModLoader & ModLoaderMP.
 Anything else can eventually cause conflicts.

+You also need to install the FernFlower decompiler, you can download it at http://goo.gl/PnJHp.
+Extract fernflower.jar into your MCP's runtime/bin folder.

 Now just start the install.cmd/.sh, MCForge will install itself into the proper locations and copy all needed files, as well as modifying the needed baseclasses.